ktorio/ktor-documentation/topics/serialization-client.md

 <include src="lib.xml" include-id="add_ktor_artifact_intro"/>
 <include src="lib.xml" include-id="add_ktor_artifact"/>

 Note that serializers for specific formats require additional artifacts.
-For example, kotlinx.serialization requires the `ktor-shared-serialization-kotlinx-json` dependency for JSON.
+For example, kotlinx.serialization requires the `ktor-serialization-kotlinx-json` dependency for JSON.
 Depending on the included artifacts, Ktor chooses a default serializer automatically.
 If required, you can [specify the serializer](#configure_serializer) explicitly and configure it.

 ### JSON {id="add_json_dependency"}